davidwilson3/react-typescript-checkmark/README.md

 `backgroundColor`: accepts string that is passed to styling as CSS color (#00000, blue, etc)

 `checkColor`: accepts string that is passed to styling as CSS color (#00000, blue, etc)

 `checkThickness`: accepts a number that determines the thickness of the checkmark

+`animationDuration`: the time in seconds for the animation to draw

+`explosion`: how big the checkmark expands or 'explodes' as part of the animation